 If you would like to support the project by means of a financial donation you can do so via the VHL’s PayPal account or by bank transfer to:

 ČSOB a. s., Na Poříčí 24, 115 20 Praha 1

 - Crown account number 7077 7077 / 0300 CZK

 - Euro account number 7755 7755 / 0300 EUR

 If an individual makes a donation of over CZK 1,000, or if a company makes a donation of over CZK 2,000, in one calendar year we will create for you a donation contract confirming the amount of the donation involved; the donor can use this to reduce their tax base in compliance with the law on taxation.
-For more information, contact firstname.lastname@example.org
+For Link to the website, contact firstname.lastname@example.org